DavidMah/To-Do/README.md

 Written by David Mah from the University of Washington (MahHaha@gmail.com)

-Tested in Ubuntu Desktop 12.10
+Tested in Ubuntu Desktop 12.10 and Windows Server 2012

 ## Setup